pylenin/purple-blue/content/posts/f-strings-python.md

 #### f-strings are fast

-Since f-strings are evaluated at runtime, they are faster than both [%-formatting](https://www.pylenin.com/blogs/string-formatting-percentage-operator/) and [string.format() method](https://www.pylenin.com/blogs/format-method-python-string/).
+Since f-strings are evaluated at runtime, they are faster than both [%-formatting](https://www.pylenin.com/blogs/string-formatting-percentage-operator/), [String Template formatting](https://www.pylenin.com/blogs/python-string-template-class/) and [string.format() method](https://www.pylenin.com/blogs/format-method-python-string/).

 You can confirm it by using the [timeit module in Python](https://www.pylenin.com/blogs/python-timeit-module/).